Another look at statistical inference with machine learning-imputed data: Abstract

 \section{Abstract}

-From structural biology to epidemiology, predictions from machine learning (ML) models increasingly complement costly gold-standard data to enable faster, more affordable, and scalable scientific inquiry.
-In response, prediction-based (PB) inference has emerged to accommodate statistical analysis using a large volume of predictions together with a small amount of gold-standard data.
-The goals of PB inference are two-fold: (i) to mitigate bias from errors in predictions and (ii) to improve efficiency relative to classical inference using only the gold-standard data.
-While early PB inference methods focused on bias, their ability to enhance efficiency \blue{remains a focus of ongoing research}.
-We revisit a \blue{foundational} PB inference method and show that a simple modification can be applied to guarantee \blue{provable} improvements in efficiency. \blue{In doing so, we establish new connections between augmented inverse probability weighted estimators (AIPW) and several recently proposed PB inference methods with a similar focus}.
-The utility of \blue{our proposal}, \blue{which leverages prediction-based outcomes to enhance efficiency}, is demonstrated through extensive simulation studies and an application to real data from the UK Biobank.
-Further, we contextualize PB inference by drawing connections to historical literature from economics and statistics, highlighting how classic methods directly inform this contemporary problem.
+From structural biology to epidemiology, predictions from machine learning (ML) models increasingly complement costly gold-standard data, enabling faster, more affordable, and scalable scientific inquiry.
+In response, prediction-based (PB) inference has emerged to support statistical analysis that combines a large volume of predicted data with a small amount of gold-standard data.
+The goals of PB inference are twofold: (i) to mitigate bias arising from prediction error and (ii) to improve efficiency relative to classical inference based solely on gold-standard data.
+While early PB inference methods primarily focused on bias mitigation, improving efficiency remains an active area of research. \blue{Motivated by connections between PB inference and longstanding problems in statistics and related fields, we draw on the two-phase sampling literature to introduce an approach for Z-estimation with ML-imputed outcomes that is guaranteed to match or exceed the efficiency of classical inference, regardless of prediction quality.
+We demonstrate the utility of our approach through theoretical and numerical analyses as well as an application to UK Biobank data.
+We further establish new connections between existing PB inference approaches and foundational and contemporary statistical methods.}

 \spacingset{1.9}